ademb2/youtube-summary-app/readme.md

 The result is an adaptable, efficient solution that helps capture the essence of video content, enhancing knowledge retention and making note-taking faster and more effective.

-Although there are existing tools for summarization, this project focuses on creating summaries that are adaptable to different video types and personal use cases.
 ✨ Features

-    Transcript Extraction: Automatically retrieves video transcripts, including automatically generated YouTube subtitles.
+- Transcript Extraction: Automatically retrieves video transcripts, including automatically generated YouTube subtitles.
-    Language Model Integration: Summarizes the transcripts using Google LLM Gemini (might add possibility of using other llm later)
+- Language Model Integration: Summarizes the transcripts using Google LLM Gemini (might add possibility of using other llm later)
-    Flexible Output: Generates JSON output containing:
+- Flexible Output: Generates JSON output containing:
     The original transcript
     A Markdown-formatted summary
-        Video metadata: title, language, and YouTube ID Support for All YouTube URL Formats: Extracts the video ID seamlessly from various URL structures.
+    Video metadata: title, language, and YouTube ID
+- Support for All YouTube URL Formats: Extracts the video ID seamlessly from various URL structures.
-    Adaptable Summaries: Designed for manual refinement to complement personal note-taking workflows.
+- Adaptable Summaries: Designed for manual refinement to complement personal note-taking workflows.

 🚀 Future Plans

 This project is in its early stages, but here are planned features:

-    API Development: Expose summarization functionality via a REST API.
+- API Development: Expose summarization functionality via a REST API.
 Web Application: Build an interface for users to upload URLs, view summaries, and download outputs.
-    Database Integration: Store summaries, transcripts, and metadata for future reference.
+- Database Integration: Store summaries, transcripts, and metadata for future reference.
-    Mobile App: Create an Android app for on-the-go summarization and note management.
+- Mobile App: Create an Android app for on-the-go summarization and note management.

 ⚙️ Installation
 Prerequisites